Paying your rent

 Terms of payment are laid down in your lease agreement.
 In general, the rent is paid every month, but you can agree on a different periodicity, such as quarterly payment for instance.

 Must I pay several months in advance?

-Landlords don’t have the right to demand more than 2 months’ rent advance in payment.
+Private landlords don’t have the right to demand more than 2 months’ rent advance in payment.
 Yet, it happens quite frequently that they ask that from international students.
 You don’t have to accept it!
 And either way, the Studapart guarantee makes it possible to limit any reservations the lessor might have about you, so they wouldn’t normally ask you to pay 2 months in advance.

 How should I pay the rent?

 It’s up to you.
 You can pay by cheque, transfer, direct debit or cash if your rent is less than €1000.
 Your lessor isn’t allowed to impose a method of payment on you.

 If your landlord explicitly asks you to pay rent in cash, it’s probably because he doesn’t declare that he has a tenant.
 Which jeopardizes a number of terms in your lease agreement: he can’t ask you to pay service charges if he doesn’t receive them himself.
 Beware of this kind of practices and as far as possible, avoid signing a lease agreement under these terms.
 Like stated above: your landlord doesn’t have the right to impose a method of payment on you.

 You should avoid finding yourself in this position as much as possible, but it can happen.
 If you have a delay in payment, don’t put your head in the sand!
 The first thing to do is to reach out in good faith to your landlord to apologize and explain that you intend to pay as soon as possible.
 It’s important that it doesn’t tarnish your relationship.
 Not only is being in bad terms with your landlord unpleasant, it can also have consequences on the refund of your security deposit.
 Oh and of course… pay your rent ASAP!

 What are the consequences if I don’t pay rent?